-Are you thinking about signing up to the Surrogacy Australia support service, or an agency overseas?
+Are you thinking about signing up to the Surrogacy Australia Support Service (SASS), or an agency overseas?
 You should do your due diligence and make sure the service or agency meets your expectations and needs.

-It is not a requirement to join an agency in Australia or overseas.
+It is not a requirement to join SASS in Australia.
 About 70-80% of my clients find a surrogate in their existing relationships.
-The other 20-30% find a surrogate in ‘new relationships’ often formed after meeting on social media, particularly surrogacy-specific Facebook groups.
+The other 20-30% find a surrogate in ‘new relationships’ formed after meeting on social media, particularly surrogacy-specific Facebook groups.

-There are very few matches that occur in Surrogacy Australia’s Support Service – only about 2 per year.
-Compare this to the ~30 that meet on Facebook, which is free.
-Many intended parents pay to join SASS with the hope of finding a surrogate, but are unsuccessful.
-It is my professional opinion that you are more likely to find a surrogate on Facebook, than through SASS.
-There are concerns about success rates and value for money and the ability to receive a refund if the service does not match your expectations.
+There are very few matches that occur in the Surrogacy Australia Support Service – only 1-2 per year.
+Compare this to the 20-30 that meet on Facebook, which is free.
+Many intended parents pay over $1300 to join Surrogacy Australia Support Service with the hope of finding a surrogate, but are unsuccessful.
+It is my professional opinion that you are more likely to find a surrogate on Facebook, than through SASS, and this is supported by my records of over 500 surrogacy arrangements.
+There are legitimate concerns about success rates and value for money and the ability to receive a refund if the service does not match your expectations.

-There is no harm in asking questions, especially if the service is able to produce a glossy website but is unwilling or unable to provide evidence of its success.
+I recommend asking questions of any service you wish to engage.
 If their response is to be defensive or refuse to provide clear answers to your questions, proceed with caution.

 Regardless of where you go for your surrogacy arrangement, you should consider what best practice surrogacy looks like.

-Some questions you should ask, of the service provider, before signing up:
+Some questions you should consider, before signing up:

 .

 • How many successful surrogate/intended parent matches have they made this past year?
 How many pregnancies and births have there been in the past few years?
-Do they have reports and statistics to back up their claims?
+The Surrogacy Australia Support Service claims credit for only 8 matches over 5 years.
+They do not report on the number of intended parents who have joined and not been matched, and by my estimate it is likely to be in the hundreds.

 .